QryptInc/otp-demo/README.md

 ## Part 1
 We will encrypt the image using AES ECB mode to demonstrate the shortcommings of classical cryptography.

 Boilerplate code is provided in this repository.
-Please fill out encryptAES256ECB in encrypt.cpp before moving to the next part.
+Please fill out encryptAES256ECB function in encrypt.cpp before moving to the next part.
 In addition, fill out the main function so that the application can encrypt the image contents using AES ECB mode.

 ### References
 - https://www.openssl.org/docs/man1.1.1/man3/EVP_EncryptInit_ex.html